Supahands/software-engineering-test-redux/README.md

   * Did the candidate read the README and comprehended the instructions in the README?
   * Defensibility - Does the code handle dirty data, incorrect input data, attacks?
   * Maintainability - Is the code written with small discrete functions, using either a functional or object oriented approach
-  * Best practices - Good test coverage, good tests, testing both positive and negative outcomes, good naming of methods and functions in the code
+  * Best practices - Good test coverage, good tests, testing both positive and negative outcomes, good naming of methods and functions in the code.
+Solution follows best practices such as DRY, KISS, YAGNI, SOLID etc.
   * Run time or space efficiency vs Input Growth - Write the most optimal code possible
-* The gist is that the candidate should write production quality code
+* Candidate should write high quality production ready code

 ## Expected Outputs